BartyMae/Bart_Tweaks/README.md

 4. Use Numbers Only<br/>

 ## Non-Upgradeable Carsomyr<br/>
-Replaces the non-upgraded version of Carsomyr with the upgraded version, but sets its magic resistance bonus to +10%, its price to 20,000, its lore to 100, and then disables Cespenar's upgrade path for it.
+Replaces the non-upgraded version of Carsomyr with the upgraded version while setting its magic resistance to either 10% or 20% (depending on which option you choose), its price to 20,000, its lore to 100, and then disables Cespenar's upgrade path for it.
 Meant for use with IR/R, and reserves the Eye of Tyr for Purifier without unnecessarily gimping Carsomyr.<br/>

+## Quick Slot Ras<br/>
+Makes Ras the Dancing Blade into a quick slot item that's easier to use throughout the game.<br/>

+## Original Lightning Bolt<br/>
+Lightning bolts will use their original bouncing projectile.
+Intended for use with SR/R, which replaces the vanilla lightning bolt projectile with a single target chain lightning-like projectile.<br/>

 ## Revised Shapeshifting Tokens for SCS<br/>
 Hijacks SCS' improved shapeshifting tokens, rewrites their descriptions to the SRR/IRR format, and slightly revises some of their stats.
 Requires SCS's improved shapeshifting component to actually be installed to work.<br/>